BookBub/freekiqs/README.md

 that can be filtered by monitoring tools such as New Relic and Rollbar.

+#### Implementation Details

+This relies on Sidekiq's built-in retry handling.
+Specifically, its `retry_count` value.
+When a job first fails, its `retry_count` value is nil (because it hasn't actually been retried yet).
+That exception, along with subsequent exceptions from retries, are caught and wrapped with the `FreekiqException` exception.
+Cases where Freekiqs does NOT wrap the exception:
+ - The `retry` option is false
+ - The `freekiqs` option is not set on the worker nor globally
+ - The `freekiqs` option is not set on worker and set to `false` globally
+ - The `freekiqs` option is set to `false` on the worker
+ - The job threw an exception that is not a StandardError (nor a subclass)
+ - The number of thrown exceptions is more than specified freekiqs

 Configuration example (in config/initializers/sidekiq.rb):
 ``` ruby
   Sidekiq.configure_server do |config|